brizee/KnetikUnitySDK/README.md

 ###6.
 UserInfo Service

-There are two methods for UserInfo: GetUserInfo and GetUserInfoWithProduct, which requires a product ID:
+There are three methods for UserInfo:
+- GetUserInfo, which requires no arguments and gets the info of the current user.
+- GetUserInfoWithProduct, which requires a product ID and gets the info of the current user and the info of the product with respect to the current user.
+- PutUserInfo, which requires a name and a value and updates a setting for the current user.

 EXAMPLE: